1. Introduction of the US EB-5 Investment Immigration Scheme

 Assets acquired, directly or indirectly, by unlawful means (such as criminal activities) shall not be considered capital.

-(Statutory authorisation of Regional Centre Program has been expired since 30th June 2021 and restarted on 15th March 2022.)
+(Statutory authorisation of Regional Centre Program has been suspended after expiry on 30th June 2021 and restarted on 15th March 2022.)

 3. Documents list